 The Articles of Association of EPE Holdings require a two-third majority of all of the members entitled to vote to approve certain decisions and the unanimous resolution of all the members to approve certain other decisions.

-Under a Downstream between Enron and SCHL (the “Downstream Agreement”), the Enron affiliate owning an interest in EPE is required to vote in favor of the Shell affiliate owning an interest in EPE having a director’s seat as long as the Shell affiliate holds a direct interest in EPE.
+Under an agreement between Enron and SCHL (the “Downstream Agreement”), the Enron affiliate owning an interest in EPE is required to vote in favor of the Shell affiliate owning an interest in EPE having a director’s seat as long as the Shell affiliate holds a direct interest in EPE.

-EPE is administered and managed by EPE Holdings, which performs such duties by delegation to the Board and officers.

 The directors of EPE Holdings have the right to appoint the officers of EPE Holdings.
 The directors of EPE have the right to appoint the officers of EPE.
 The officers are responsible for the management and conduct of the business of EPE in accordance with the powers granted by the Board.

 In addition, the letter agreement by which Enron affiliates sold a 21.9% equity interest in EPE to SCHL (the “Shell Letter Agreement”), the Downstream Agreement, the letter agreement by which EDBH sold an equity interest in EPE to LJM and the letter agreement by which EBCV and certain of its affiliates sold an equity interest in EPE to Transredes also contain provisions relating to management.
-Take into account the existence of EPE Holdings.

 The Downstream Agreement gives the Enron affiliate the right to purchase all of SCHL’s interests in EPE in the case of disagreement regarding voting on major decisions provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.